ppotturi/adp-documentation/docs/Getting-Started/onboarding-a-delivery-project.md

 ...

 ## Updating Delivery Project information
-Once you have created your Delivery Programme, you will automatically be redirected to the view page which will allow you to look through existing programmes and edit them.
+Once you have created your Delivery Project, you will automatically be redirected to the view page which will allow you to look through existing projects and edit them.
 ![Update Delivery Projects](../images/adp-view-edit-delivery-project.png)